 What is Kiss-Me-Over-the-Garden-Gate Plant?

 Kiss-me-over-the-garden-gate is a very fast-growing annual that self-seeds in the fall.
 Once you’ve planted it, you’re likely to have the flower in that spot for years to come.
-While the plant can grow up to seven feet tall and four feet wide, it rarely, if ever, needs to be staked.
+While the plant can grow up to 7 feet (2 m.) tall and 4 feet (1 m.) wide, it rarely, if ever, needs to be staked.

-The kiss-me-over-the-garden-gate flower blooms in three inch long spiky clusters that hang pendulously in shades of red to white to magenta.
+The kiss-me-over-the-garden-gate flower blooms in 3 inch (8 cm.) long spiky clusters that hang pendulously in shades of red to white to magenta.

 Care for Kiss-Me-Over-the-Garden-Gate

 Sow them by pressing the seeds lightly into the soil in a place that receives full sun.
-Once the seedlings have sprouted, thin them to one every 18 inches.
+Once the seedlings have sprouted, thin them to one every 18 inches (46 cm.).
 In 100 days, you should have blooms that continue to the fall frost.

 Growing kiss-me-over-the-garden-gate plants have very few pest problems.
 The only real danger comes from Japanese beetles, which may be drawn to the leaves.
 If you notice that some of your leaves are skeletonized, place traps and lures around the outside of your property to guide them away from your plants.